5 Analysis of Variance (ANOVA) and Moderation

 For the statistically informed reader, you should include the following information somewhere in your report:

-That you used analysis of variance and the analysis of variance type (one-way or two-way).
+• That you used analysis of variance and the analysis of variance type (one-way, two-way, or multi-way).

-The test result for every effect, consisting of the test name (F), the degrees of freedom, and the significance (p value).
-APA prescribes the following format if you report the test result within your text: F (df1, df2) = F value, p = p value.
+• The test results for every effect, consisting of the test name (F), the degrees of freedom, and the significance (p-value).
+APA prescribes the following format if you report the test result within your text: F (df1, df2) = F-value, p = p-value.
 Note that df1 is the degrees of freedom of the factor (between-groups) and df2 is the degrees of freedom of the error (within-groups).

-Pay special attention to an interaction effect.
+• Pay special attention to an interaction effect.
 Explain how an effect (differences between groups) of the predictor differs across groups on the moderator.
 This results in sentences containing three variables.
-For example: “Clooney as endorser increases willingness to donate more among women than among men.”
+For example: “Autonomy supportive language increases acceptance of vaccination information more among people with high health literacy than among people with low health literacy.”
 Do you recognize the three variables (predictor, moderator, and dependent variable) here?

-As always, don’t forget to mention the units (cases) and the meaning of the variables (factors and outcome).
+• As always, do not forget to mention the units (cases) and the meaning of the variables (factors and outcome).
 They describe the topic of the analysis.

-Report it if the main assumption is violated, that is, if you have (sub)groups of unequal size and the test on homogeneous variances is statistically significant.
+• Report it if the main assumption is violated, that is, if you have (sub)groups of unequal size (i.e., an unbalanced design) and the test on homogeneous variances (Leven’s F-test) is statistically significant.
 Report Levene’s test just like you report the F test of a main effect (see above).
-If the assumption is violated, we still report and interpret the results of the analysis of variance but we warn that the results may not be trustworthy.
+If the assumption is violated, we still report and interpret the results of the analysis of variance but we warn that the results may not be trustworthy and should be treated with caution.

 A two-way analysis of variance may produce many numeric results to report.
 It is recommended to present them as a table (in the text or in an appendix).
 If you report the table, include the error, the sums of squares and mean squares in the same way that SPSS reports them.
 Table 5.2 presents an example.